 Unless buying cryptocurrencies instantly using either a credit or debit card, an investor will need to then deposit fiat currencies onto the platform.
 Select a payment method that offers the lowest fees per transaction.
 Typically bank and wire transfers are cheaper than using a credit or debit card, but always verify the fees involved.

-For example, eToro users can click ‘Deposit’ on your eToro account to view the available funding options.
+For example, eToro users can click ‘Deposit’ in the eToro account to view the available funding options.
 From the drop-down menu, choose a payment method and enter the minimum deposit amount required. eToro will then provide on-screen instructions to make the deposit.

 After funds have been deposited, browse the selection of cryptocurrencies available on the selected platform and choose one to buy.
 Determine how much funds to use and enter the equivalent number of cryptocurrencies.
 Review the going exchange rate and any fees involved.
 Finally, finalize the transaction by clicking the “buy” button.